If your husky is skinny or underweight, you’ll want to know why and what the next steps are to get them at a healthy

 A small change in texture could be enough for him to start eating his food once again.
 Wet dog food is highly nutrition, high in protein and calories.
 So not only will this get him eating again, but it’ll increase his calories too (a little).

-Preferably you use the same brand for the wet food as you are already using for the dry food.
+Preferably you use the same brand for the wet food as you already use for the dry food.
 Using the same brand will ensure the same quality of ingredients as your regular dry kibble.

 Try introducing a small amount and always remember to follow the correct portion sizes.

-Although huskies will never eat more than they need to, it’s still important that YOU know the number of calories and the nutritional breakdown you are giving him.
+Although huskies will never eat more than they need to, it’s still vital that YOU know the number of calories and the nutritional breakdown you are giving him.

 I highly recommend Blue Buffalo Limited Ingredient Wet Dog Food.
 This avoids irritating sensitive stomachs.

 4. Add organic unsalted peanut butter